 Preamble

-As noted in section 4 of the main document, the sample test data given in the document at present is illustrative and deliberately incomplete.
+As noted in the main document, the sample test data given in the document at present is illustrative and deliberately incomplete.
 We recognise that practical experience of performing evaluations is necessary to guide the development of test data that will be of practical benefit in delivering useful evaluation results.
-This appendix gives the design outline for test data sets for Universal Acceptance programming library assessment.
+This addendum gives the design outline for test data sets for Universal Acceptance programming library assessment.

 As noted, sharing of the test data sets developed will be highly beneficial to this process.